Gokul-Raman-98/Power-BI-Projects/Coffee Sales Dashboard/README.md

 ## Dashboard Insights
-1. The month of JUne has made the largest sales around $ 166K.
+1. The month of June has made the largest sales around $ 166K.
 January has made the least sales aroung $ 82K.

 2. Weekday sales contributes to the majority of the revenue.